Accounting Services

 Costs of meetings and conferences, when the primary purpose is the dissemination of technical information, are allowable.
 This includes costs of meals, transportation, rental of facilities, and other items incidental to such meetings or conferences.

-For additional policies and procedures pertaining to travel please refer to the Louisiana State Travel Guide, Policy and Procedure Memorandum 49.
-The travel rules are also stated in LSUHSC-NO Permanent Memorandum number 13
+For additional policies and procedures pertaining to travel please refer to the Policy and Procedure Memorandum 49 - Louisiana State Travel Guide.
+The travel rules are also stated in Permanent Memorandum 13 - University Travel

 The following Quick Reference lists common expenditures, and whether they are generally charged directly or indirectly to federally sponsored programs.
 The actual written LSUHSC-NO policy should be referenced to fully understand how costs should be charged for specific circumstances.